wayofdev/docker-nginx/.github/CONTRIBUTING.md

 Our GitHub Actions workflow (`test.yml`) automatically runs these tests for each pull request and push to the main branch.
 Ensure that all tests pass in your local environment before submitting a pull request.

-Remember, thorough testing is crucial for maintaining the reliability and consistency of our Docker images across different PHP versions and configurations.
+Remember, thorough testing is crucial for maintaining the reliability and consistency of our Docker images across different image types and configurations.
 By updating the central Jinja2 template, we ensure consistency across all our image variants.

 <br>